Chao-Xi/jxazurebook/docs/az104/6network.md

 **Basic SKU**

-Statically or dynamically assignable PIP(public IP) that is accessible by default and requires an NSG to restrict traffic. **Does not support availability zone deployments**.
+Statically or dynamically assignable PIP(public IP) that is accessible by default and requires an NSG to restrict traffic. **<mark>Does not support availability zone deployments</mark>**.

 **Standard SKU**

-Statically assignable PIP that is not accessible by default and requires an NSG to allow traffic. **Supports availability zone deployments**.
+Statically assignable PIP that is not accessible by default and requires an NSG to allow traffic. **<mark>Supports availability zone deployments</mark>**.

 ![Alt Image Text](../images/az104_6_19.png "Body image")